ialbluwi/11102-f25/lessons/effeciency.md

 <img src="/11102-f25/lessons/images/dynamic-array.png" class="img-soft" style="display:block; margin: 20px auto;">

-- Adding to the beginning of the list is not easy, because there are not empty slots!
+- Adding to the beginning of the list is not easy, because there are no empty slots!
 The operation `numbers = [randint(1, 100)] + numbers` creates _a new list_ and copies all the elements from the original list to the new list with the new element added     at the beginning.

 This means that for each insertion at the beginning, Python has to copy all the existing elements to a new location in memory, which takes a lot of time if there are many elements in the list.